|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 Some access arrangements require a form to be downloaded (e.g. using an amanuensis or making a transcript) – these forms are available from the NCA Tools website:

-Some access arrangements require permission from the Local Authority (e.g. additional time or early opening of tests).
-Applications for these arrangements to be considered must be filled in online at the NCA Tools website, by no later than midnight, 25th February.
+Some access arrangements require permission from the Standards & Testing Agency (e.g. additional time or early opening of tests).
+Applications for these arrangements to be considered must be filled in online at the NCA Tools website.

 A very small minority of pupils may qualify for 25% additional time in the tests.
 Additional time is only appropriate for pupils that are affected by a condition that means they cannot demonstrate their true potential in the normal amount of time.
-It is not appropriate for pupils who are just generally working at a below average level.
+It is not appropriate for pupils who are just generally working below the expected standard.